Miguel Vargas Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the sixth-ranked team ERA across all league pitching staffs (3.75).
+- The Cubs' 3.75 team ERA ranks seventh across all MLB pitching staffs.

-- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in the league.
+- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.